 1. DO spring for the good candy.

 No one wants raisins or stale Tootsie rolls.
 Ditto on the black licorice.
-I'm not saying you have to shell out for the king-size candy bars, but get a mixed bag that includes things you'd actually want as a treat.
+I'm not saying you have to shell out for the king-size candy bars (it doesn't even have to be brand name stuff!), but get a mixed bag that includes things you'd actually want as a treat.
 Bonus: You can steal a piece or two for yourself.

 2. DO leave your light off if you forgot to buy candy or aren't home.

 So apparently not everyone abides by these rules?
 But leaving your lights off is generally a sign for I have no candy, I'm busy, or I'm out.
 With any luck, people will respect that.

 Sure, I know it's a gesture of goodwill towards the neighborhood kids if you're not home, but there will most likely be one little jerk who will dump the entire bucket into their treat bag.
 It's practically scientifically proven and it's a waste of money.

 Go with "Tell me about your costumes!" instead.
 Or just be complimentary.
 Asking who they are makes it seem like it's not obvious, and a 5-year-old is convinced their costume in the most obvious thing in the world — even when it isn't.